jenkinsci/jenkins/CONTRIBUTING.md

 ## Continuous Integration

-The Jenkins project has a Continuous Integration server... powered by Jenkins, of course.
+The Jenkins project has a Continuous Integration server powered by Jenkins.
 It is located at [ci.jenkins.io].

 The Jenkins project uses [Jenkins Pipeline] to run builds.